Issues

 Traffic

 Toronto has a severe case of hardening of the arteries; roads that is.
 Toronto has the third worst traffic congestion in North America.
 It didn't used to.
-I find it incredible that the City thinks it's perfectly OK to double the demand for a vital City service such as road use and yet half the delivery capacity of that service by removing lanes.
+I find it incredible that the City thinks it's perfectly OK to double the demand for a vital City service such as road use and yet halve the delivery capacity of that service by removing lanes.
 How is that serving the residents of the City?

 Isn't it the responsibility of our city government to improve the quality of life of its residents, in this case by reducing travel times?
 Over the past 30 years commuting times have become intolerable and the City doesn't even care.
 In fact, it deliberately implements policies that make things worse; and it never even thought to offer drivers compensation in exchange for expropriating their road access.